-From the left: Kong, Ezz, Hooligan, Magi, Cheolsu.)
+(LeaveKongAlone.
+From the left: Kong, Ezz, Hooligan, Magi, Cheolsu)

-Thanks to Inven finally granting permission yesterday for an official English broadcast of Powerleague Season 2, many viewers could tune to watch LKA (LeaveKongAlone) from Group A qualify for the semifinals of the tournament.
-Instrumental to the team’s 4-0 run to the next round was the stellar ranged assassin play of Ezz, the first female Korean to have ever won a match in a top-tier Heroes of the Storm tournament.
+Many viewers tuned in to Powerleague Season 2 yesterday to watch Leave Kong Alone (LKA) qualify for the semifinals of the tournament.
+Instrumental to the team’s 4-0 run to the next round was the stellar ranged assassin play of Cheon “Ezz” Young-hyun, the first Korean female to have ever won a match in a top-tier Heroes of the Storm tournament.

-Ezz is not the first female to have participated in the Korean scene: that title belongs to AyaseEli, who briefly played support for rookie in 2015.
-However, AyaseEli lost all matches in the only tournament she played in – HCOT – and since then has not come back to competitive play, especially after being exposed to repulsive levels of misogyny from the community.
-Now known as Twinkle, she still plays the game and keeps in touch with her friends in the scene, but has no plans to return.
+Ezz is not the first female to have participated in the Korean scene; that title belongs to Cho “AyaseEli” Ga-bi, who briefly played support for rookie in 2015.
+However, AyaseEli lost all matches in the only tournament she played in – the 1st Heroes of the Storm Community Open Tournament – and since then has not come back to competitive play, partly due to being exposed to repulsive levels of misogyny from the community.
+Now known as “Twinkle”, she still plays the game and keeps in touch with her friends in the scene, but has no plans to return.

-Why have you decided not to participate in Superleague S3?
+Why have you decided against participating in Superleague 2016 Season 3?